vincentniyitanga/BankApp/README.md

 * Finish implementing the method `addAccountOKButtonActionPerformed(java.awt.event.ActionEvent evt)` to add a bank account to the customer.
 Students may use the method `addCustomerOKButtonActionPerformed(java.awt.event.ActionEvent evt)` defined in the `AddCustomerDialog` class as an example on how to implement this method.

 ### Finish implementing WithdrawDialog Class
 * Finish implementing the method `withdrawOKButtonActionPerformed` to withdraw a certain amount of money from a selected bank account.
+It checks if the withdrawal amount is empty.
+If it is, a warning message is appended to the warnings StringBuilder indicating that the withdrawal amount is empty.
+If the withdrawal amount is not empty, it's converted to a BigDecimal object for further processing.
+It checks if the withdrawal amount is greater than zero.
+If it is, it attempts to withdraw the specified amount from the account.
+If the withdrawal operation fails due to insufficient funds, the error message from the InsufficientFundException is appended to the warnings StringBuilder.
+* After verifying the withdrawal amount and processing it, if there are any warnings (i.e., if the warnings StringBuilder is not empty), a message dialog is displayed to alert the user about any issues encountered during the withdrawal process.
+* Finally, regardless of whether there are warnings or not, the current dialog (this) is disposed, indicating the completion of the withdrawal operation.

 ### Finish implementing TransferDialog Class
 * Finish implementing the method `transferOKButtonActionPerformed(java.awt.event.ActionEvent evt)` to transfer a certain amount from one bank account to another.